jxthyatt/Trustworthy-Domain-Generalization./README.md

 | pFedMAP (ours)       | &#10003;       | TMM'24          | 40.34          | 49.56          | 53.18          | 47.69          | [Link]() (Code: ymrv)     |

 :hotsprings: **Note:** PFL refers to personalized federated learning.
-All methods for federated DG are deployed under Leave-One-Domain-Out experiments, e.g., the first column means choosing one domain (RAF-DB) to hold out as a target client while using others (FER2013 and ExpW) as source clients.
+All methods for federated DG are deployed in Leave-One-Domain-Out experiments, e.g., the first column means choosing one domain (RAF-DB) to hold out as a target client while using others (FER2013 and ExpW) as source clients.